 These insurance companies specialize in providing coverage, and when you buy postage online with shipping software, you’ll often be purchasing insurance through one of these third-party companies if you elect to add protection to your shipment.

 The Shipping Insurance Motto: “Just in Case”

-Have you heard that Drake song “The Motto” in which he coined the phrase YOLO (You Only Live Once)?
+Have you heard that Drake song from 2012 called “The Motto,” in which he coined the phrase YOLO (You Only Live Once)?
 Well, when it comes to shipping, “just in case” is the motto.
 Purchasing shipping insurance is the best way to protect yourself in the event that anything happens to your items during the shipping process.
 You should DEFINITELY insure valuable items through a third-party insurance provider, if that’s the more cost-effective solution.
 So, do the right thing and spend a few extra bucks to buy shipping insurance.
 You’ll be glad you took our advice just in case anything goes wrong.